Fig.: Garmin BlueChart G1 Stick

 That is correct!
 Sometimes 3 different Garmin drivers have to be loaded!
 And this happens every time the hardware wizard opens.

-Only when the following lights up in the Windows taskbar at the bottom right: "The new hardware has been installed and can now be used" - only then is the driver installation Completely completed for the Garmin USB Data Card Programmer.
+Only when the following lights up in the Windows taskbar at the bottom right: “The new hardware has been installed and can now be used” – Only then is the driver installation Completely completed for the Garmin USB Data Card Programmer.

-So don't get impatient and take a close look at what the PC is writing at the bottom right!
-At the latest after the third run of the hardware assistant, the message “The new hardware has been installed and can now be used” comes up.
-Only now the Garmin USB Data Card Programmer is available in the MapSource program and its installation is now correct and complete!
+So don't get impatient and pay close attention to what the PC is saying in the bottom right corner!
+After the third run of the hardware wizard, at the latest, you'll see the message "The new hardware has been installed and is ready to use."
+Only now is the Garmin USB Data Card Programmer available in the MapSource program, and its installation is now complete and correct!

-The Garmin USB card reader will Not as “drive” displayed at work!
-Many therefore believe that the installation did not work, but this is a misconception and wrong.
+An important note, since the question keeps coming up The Garmin USB card reader will Not as “drive” at work!
+Many people therefore believe that the installation failed, but this is a misconception and incorrect.
 The Garmin USB card reader only appears in the device manager!
-“Start” – “Control Panel” – “System” – open the device manager there.
-It is entered there as “Garmin Device”.
+"Start" - "Control Panel" - "System" - open the device manager there.
+It is listed there as a "Garmin Device." ![]() |

 In the register tab General, see picture above, the Garmin Data Card Programmer is now shown as ready for use.
 The USB driver installation was successful.
 The Garmin USB Data Card Programmer is now ready to use.